UVDoc: Neural Grid-based Document Unwarping: Introduction

+Our main contribution is UVDoc, a dataset that aims to decrease the domain gap between the synthetic Doc3D dataset \cite{DocUNet} usually used to train models for the task of document unwarping, and real document photographs.
+Our dataset contains 20,000 pseudo-photorealistic images of documents, and is equipped with all the required information to train a coarse grid-based document unwarping neural net.
+We achieve photorealistic appearance by using image compositing instead of rendering, thereby retaining the shading and material appearance from the original image capture.
+As our dataset is tailored to a coarse grid-based approach, it is easy to produce even though it includes numerous ground-truth annotations.
+We offer a new benchmark dataset whose rich ground-truth annotations allow for evaluation of the unwarping performance without the entanglement of shading artifacts, as well as a new metric that measures the straightness of lines in the unwarped image.

-Our main contribution is CGU-Net (Coupled Grids Unwarping Net), a deep convolutional network that performs document image unwarping from a single RGB image.
-It uses a dual-head approach to predict both a 3D grid mesh representing the 3D shape of the document, as well as a 2D unwarping grid representing a coarse backward map that can be used to perform the document unwarping.
+We train a small deep convolutional neural network that performs document image unwarping from a single RGB image.
+Its design is chosen specifically to make use of our UVDoc dataset.
+It uses a dual-head approach to predict both a 3D grid mesh representing the 3D shape of the document, as well as a 2D unwarping grid representing a coarse backward map.
+The backward mapping acts as an inverse parameterization; it indicates at each output pixel, which pixel coordinates should be sampled from the input image to produce the unwarped image.
 This dual-task approach encodes an implicit coupling between the 2D and the 3D grid, just like there is a physical coupling between the 3D document shape and its 2D image.
-Because we learn a coarse 2D unwarping grid instead of a dense unwarping flow, our network size is greatly reduced compared to state-of-the-art methods.
+Since we learn a coarse 2D unwarping grid instead of a dense unwarping flow, our network size is greatly reduced compared to state-of-the-art methods.

-To decrease the domain gap between the synthetic Doc3D dataset \cite{DocUNet}, usually used to train models for the task of document unwarping, and real document photographs, we present our own dataset, which contains 10,000 pseudo-photorealistic images of documents, equipped with all the required information to train a coarse grid-based neural document unwarping neural net. {We achieve a photorealistic appearance by using image compositing instead of rendering, thereby retaining the shading and material appearance from the original image capture.} Because our dataset is tailored to a coarse grid-based approach, it is easy to produce even though it includes numerous ground-truth annotations.
-We combine training on the large Doc3D synthetic dataset with our own custom data and obtain state-of-the-art performance on the DocUNet benchmark for most evaluation criteria.
+Using our own relatively small model, and training on a combination of the large Doc3D synthetic dataset and our own custom UVDoc data, we obtain state-of-the-art performance on the DocUNet benchmark for most evaluation criteria.
+Moreover, we show that the addition of our UVDoc dataset improves the performance of existing document unwarping methods.